medialab/minet/docs/cli.md

 examples:

 .
-Fetching the 500 most latest posts from a dashboard:
+Fetching the 500 most latest posts from a dashboard (a start date must be precised):
-    `minet ct posts --token YOUR_TOKEN --limit 500 > latest-posts.csv`
+    `minet ct posts --token YOUR_TOKEN --limit 500 --start-date 2021-01-01 > latest-posts.csv`

+.
+If your collection is interrupted, it can be restarted from the last data collected with the --resume option:
+    `minet ct posts --token YOUR_TOKEN --limit 500 --start-date 2021-01-01 --resume --output latest-posts.csv`

+.
+Fetching all the posts from a specific list of groups or pages:
+    `lminet ct posts --token YOUR_TOKEN --start-date 2021-01-01 --list-ids YOUR_LIST_ID > posts_from_one_list.csv`
+(To know the different list ids associated with your dashboard: `minet ct lists --token YOUR_TOKEN`)

 ```